yurademkovych/apify/README.md

 > Cheerio and jQuery can be primarily classified as "Javascript UI Libraries" tools.

 > jQuery is an open source tool with 53.9K GitHub stars and 19.5K GitHub forks.
-Here's a link to jQuery's open source repository on GitHub.

 ### When would you use CheerioCrawler and what are its limitations?